kaiachain/kaia-docs/docs/learn/storage/block-sync.md

 If your node mostly serves the latest data but occasionally serves historic data, then try the Upstream EN feature.
 Read more [here](../upstream-en).

-### Live Pruning
+### Live pruning

 Historic block states can be deleted to keep the disk size slim.
 With the live pruning feature enabled, the block states beyond a certain retention period will be automatically deleted.
 Read more about live pruning [here](../live-pruning).

 ### Batch pruning (state migration)

-The chaindata snapshot could be state-migrated, meaning the block states before a certain block number is not available.
+The block states can be state-migrated, meaning the block states before a certain block number is not available.
 Read more about state migration [here](../state-migration).

 ## Chaindata snapshot